xmatters/xm-labs-easyvista/README.md

 # xMatters + EasyVista Two Way Integration

+* This closed loop integration with EasyVista will allow a xMatters event to be triggered once a EasyVista incident is opened up.
+Once the EasyVista incident has been created, xMatters will notify appropriate person on call.
+The response option "Acknowledge" allows you to assign yourself to the current work order in EasyVista.
+"Resolve" will allow you to close out the entire incident.

 # Prerequisites
 In order to produce a fully working integration you must have a instance of xMatters, EasyVista and basic familiarity with SQL + JavaScript + JSON.
 You must also create a user profile with the same first name, last name and e-mail address in xMatters and EasyVista.